 Altcoin is the combination of 'alternative' and 'coin', referring to cryptocurrencies that were created as alternatives to bitcoin.
-Several thousand altcoins exist today with the most notable being Ethereum, XRP, and Litecoin.
+Several thousand altcoins exist today with the most notable being Ethereum's ether (ETH), XRP, and Litecoin (LTC).

-Altcoins tended to tweak the parameters of the Bitcoin system, for example Litecoin reduced the block confirmation time and increases the supply and transaction speed while Dogecoin removed the fixed supply and introduced a slightly inflationary system.
+Altcoins tended to tweak the parameters of the Bitcoin system.
+For example, Litecoin reduced the block confirmation time and increases the supply and transaction speed while Dogecoin (DOGE) removed the fixed supply and introduced a slightly inflationary system.

 Later on, altcoins gradually moved away from tweaking the Bitcoin code base and creating new cryptocurrencies from the bottom up.
-For instance, Ethereum is the best example since the team developed their own mining algorithm and blockchain architecture.
-Ripple is another notable example which uses the Ripple Consensus System instead of mining and Proof of Work.
+For instance, Ethereum's Ether is the best example since the team developed their own mining algorithm and blockchain architecture (you can read more about the differences Bitcoin and Ethereum in our Help Centre).
+XRP is another notable example which uses the Ripple Consensus System instead of mining and Proof of Work.

 The innovation behind a coin and marketing is also important to drive adoption and demand.
 In the long run, altcoins will only survive if they implement useful features and manage to retain the interest of businesses, investors, and traders.